alan-turing-institute/alexa-room-finder/README.md

 ## Gulp

 You can also update the lambda function using gulp, which is easier and provides a neater build than the shell.
-It will also minify the code, and create build and package folders.
+It will also lint, then minify the code, and create build and package folders.
 To do this, first install [gulp](gulpjs.com), and the dev dependencies for the overall skill - not the lambda.
 Then just run `gulp` from the root directory, and it will fully update for you.
-Other gulp commands are `clean`, `minify`, `move_modules`, `zip`, and `upload`.
-I will probably also build a gulp watcher soon.
+Other gulp commands are `lint`, `clean`, `minify`, `move_modules`, `zip`, and `upload`.

 ## ESLint